 Molina will provide face-to-face service delivery for ASL to support our Members who are deaf or hard of hearing.
 Requests should be made at least three (3) business days in advance of an appointment to ensure availability of the service.
-In most cases, Members will have made this request via Molina Member Services.
+In most cases, Members will have made this request via the Molina Member Contact Center.

-Nurse Advice Line
+24-hour Nurse Advice Line

-Molina provides Nurse Advice services for Members 24 hours per day, 7 days per week.
-The Nurse Advice Line provides access to 24 hour interpretive services.
-Members may call Molina Healthcare's Nurse Advice Line directly at (888) 275-8750.
-The Nurse Advice TTY/TDD is 711.
-The Nurse Advice Line telephone numbers are also printed on membership cards.
+Molina provides nurse advice services for Members 24 hours per day, 7 days per week.
+The 24-hour Nurse Advice Line provides access to 24-hour interpretive services.
+Members may call Molina 24-hour Nurse Advice Line directly at (888) 275-8750.
+The 24-hour Nurse Advice Line TTY/TDD is 711.
+The 24-hour Nurse Advice Line telephone numbers are also printed on Molina Member ID cards.